matemagyari/reference-ddd-blackjack/README.txt

 Infrastructure Services:
 * e.g. the assemblers serializing/deserializing Domain objects, IDGenerationStrategy

+ACLs:
+ACLs are implemented in the form of Adapters.
+Driven Adapters are implemented by Camel routes and JAX-RS, Driving Adapters by various technologies.

 Domain events:
 * inner domain events - events consumed by the Domain: e.g. TableIsFullEvent
 * external domain events - events translated to messages to be sent out of the Bounded Context